As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Whether you own 100 pairs of shoes or 10, the emotional process of discarding parts of your wardrobe is a long one.

-Start as soon as you can to limit frustration and allow yourself time to rejoice in the small victories.
+Start downsizing your closet as soon as you can to limit frustration and allow yourself time to rejoice in the small victories.

 Getting Started Downsizing Clothes

-I began my journey about a year before we planned to leave our home in Colorado.
-I had a lot of clutter in my closet.
+I began seriously downsizing about a year and a half before we planned to leave our home in Colorado and begin our adventure of living tiny.
+At the time, I had a lot of clutter in my closet.

 Our closet (of which I held the majority of storage space) was packed.
-It was difficult to grab any item without generating a tidal wave of clothing.
+It was difficult to grab any piece of clothing without generating a tidal wave of clothes.
 The dresser was overflowing, and the hall closet was hemorrhaging hats, purses (lord the purses), shoes, and outerwear.

 3. Define a Downsizing Strategy

-Tidying our lives has become quite the trend lately.
-From Marie Kondo’s recent Netflix series to the tons of articles on things you ‘must’ buy to organize your life.
+So many people are on a mission to tidy their lives.
+It has become quite the trend lately.
+From Marie Kondo’s Netflix series to the tons of articles on things you ‘must’ buy to organize your life.

-Despite whether you buy into Marie’s Konmari method or other approaches to decluttering, you need to define your strategy.
-Set some rules and live by them throughout your process.
-A few I followed are below.
+Whether you buy into Marie’s Konmari method or other approaches to decluttering, you need to define your strategy.
+Set some rules and live by them throughout your downsizing process.
+A few I follow are below.

 Setting a Weekly Goal

 Weekly goals were a game-changer for me.
 The nearby consignment shop would take 20 pieces of clothing a week.
-I held myself accountable for dropping of the max.
+I held myself accountable for dropping off the max amount of unwanted clothing items.

 I highly recommend a measurable, achievable goal to keep the process moving.

-The consignment shop goal also encouraged me to reevaluate my wardrobe every seven days.
+The consignment shop goal also encouraged me to reevaluate my wardrobe on a regular basis.
+Every seven days, to be exact.
 Things I was attached to a few months ago would start to make less sense if I wasn’t wearing them.
-Eventually, I would run out of excuses for the things I didn’t need, and off to the consignment store they went.
+Eventually, I would run out of excuses for the things I didn’t need and off to the consignment store they went.

 4. Beginning to Love Your Wardrobe